green-code-initiative/ecoCode-android/README.md

 Mobile apps running on top of battery-limited, android-powered devices are more than others concerned by the reduction of their environmental footprint.
 Hence, we created `ecoCode android`, the version of ecoCode project fully dedicated to the Android platform.
 It provides static code analyzers to highlight code structures that may have a negative ecological impact: energy over-consumption, "fatware", shortening devices' lifespan, etc.

 ecoCode android is based on an evolving catalog of [best practices for Android](https://github.com/cnumr/best-practices-mobile#-android-platform).
-A SonarQube plugin then implements this catalog as rules for scanning your native Android projects.
+A SonarQube plugin then implements this catalog as rules for scanning your native Android projects **written in Java only**.
 To learn more, take a look at the [complete presentation](docs/resources/devfest-2022.pdf) (:fr:) or the [presentation in a nutshell](docs/resources/apidays-2022.pdf).
-A hands-on [tutorial](https://olegoaer.perso.univ-pau.fr/green-it-summer-school/ecoCode/lab.html) is also available (:fr:).
+A hands-on [tutorial](https://olegoaer.perso.univ-pau.fr/green-it-summer-school/ecoCode/lab.html) and free demo access is also available (:fr:).

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)